victorjonsson/PHP-Benchmark/README.md

 ```

-Load a file having this code in the browser or call it via command line and you will
+Load a file having this code in the browser, or call it via command line, and you will
 find out which function that wins the game.

 You can also call `->run()` to get hold of an object representing the results of the comparison test.